Mahjong: 3. Winning a hand

 The act of winning a hand interrupts play to assess the validity of the hand won.
-Upon confirmation, the player is awarded the hand's value per the specific game's rule.
+Upon confirmation, the player is awarded the hand's value per the specific game's rule and points are settled.

 From a discard

 If at any point in the game a player can use another player's discard to complete a legal hand (and with the agreed minimum points), they declare a win and reveal their winning hand.
 This ends the hand, and scoring commences.
-If more than one player can use a discard to win the hand, multiple ways can handle the situation based on agreed table rules: The players might count the points they would win with the discard and the winner is the one with the higher score, the winner might simply be the player closest to the discarder in order of turn, or multiple players may be granted the win simultaneously.
+If more than one player can use a discard to win the hand, there are multiple ways to handle the situation based on agreed table rules: The players might count the points they would win with the discard and the winner is the one with the higher score, the winner might simply be the player closest to the discarder in order of turn, or multiple players may be granted the win simultaneously.